-- Collect and monitor information on community values and transportation preferences. - Expand practices for assessing the impacts of transportation decisions on public health and access to opportunity. - Provide technical support to local governments to identify context sensitive solutions, including updates to design, parking, zoning, access management, and other policies and codes.
+- Collect and monitor information on community values and transportation preferences. - Expand practices for assessing the impacts of transportation decisions on public health and access to opportunity. - Provide technical support to local governments to assist with identifying context-sensitive solutions, including updates to design, parking, zoning, and other policies and codes.